zalyoung/gitlab-handbook/content/handbook/marketing/integrated-marketing/digital-strategy/social-marketing/team-member-social-advocacy.md

 The data that GitLab receives shows your posts published through EveryoneSocial:

-- Reach - or how many people saw the posts you published through BEveryoneSocial
+- Reach - or how many people saw the posts you published through EveryoneSocial
 - Engagements - or how many actions people took on the posts you published through EveryoneSocial; comments, likes, shares, etc.
 - Clicks - or how many times people clicked on the link you published in your post through EveryoneSocial